 10 Essential Winter Driving Tips for NHS Staff to Stay Safe

-Consider fitting your vehicle with winter tires.
-They provide better traction on icy or snowy roads and can significantly improve your ability to maneuver safely.
+Winter tyres provide better traction on icy or snowy roads and can noticeably improve a vehicle’s ability to manoeuvre safely in poor conditions.

 emergency car supplies for winter

-Reduce your speed in adverse weather conditions.
-Slowing down gives you more time to react to sudden changes in road conditions.
-Brake and accelerate gently to avoid skidding.
+Reducing speed in adverse weather gives more time to react to sudden changes in road conditions.

-Black ice is deceptive because it can appear as a wet road.
-Be especially cautious on bridges, overpasses, and shaded areas, as these are more prone to black ice formation.
+Extra caution is worth taking on bridges, overpasses and shaded areas, since these are more prone to black ice forming.

-Give your vehicle a few extra minutes to warm up in the morning.
-This allows the engine and defrosting systems to work efficiently, ensuring clear visibility.
+Giving a vehicle a few extra minutes to warm up allows the engine and demisting systems to work properly, helping to ensure clear visibility before setting off.

-Whenever feasible, carpool with colleagues or consider using public transportation.
-Sharing the ride can reduce the number of vehicles on the road, potentially decreasing traffic-related incidents during severe weather.
+Carpooling with colleagues or using public transport where feasible reduces the number of vehicles on the road, which can help lower the risk of traffic-related incidents during severe weather.

 Steven Jones